-Shige worked for Diamond Fruit Growers for 28 years and "retired" to his apple and pear orchard.
+years and "retired" to his apple and pear orchard.
 He took especially great pride in his highly sought after Asian Pears.
-Enjoying meeting neighbors and return customers was an aspect of being a part of the annual Arts and Crafts Fair during Harvest Fest that he looked forward to for over 20 years.
-As an orchardist, Shige worked hard over the years and was always delighted to share his knowledge of raising apples and pears with March of 1949, and they have one daughter.
+Enjoying meeting neighbors and return to share his knowledge of raising apples and pears with Shige worked for Diamond Fruit Growers for 28 March of 1949, and they have one daughter.

-and father
+and father.